aoaye/blw_ireland_website/ADMIN_PORTAL.md

 ## Features

 ### 1. Live Stream Management
-- Configure RTMP/HLS/FLV stream URLs
-- Set stream type (RTMP, HLS, or FLV)
-- Toggle live status
+- Configure YouTube embedded streaming (URL or video ID)
+- Add previous livestream videos for archive
+- View viewership statistics and export attendance data to CSV
 - Changes reflect immediately on the livestream page

 ### 2. Instagram Feed
-- **Auto-fetch mode**: Automatically fetches latest post using Instagram API
-- **Manual mode**: Set a specific post URL
+- **Manual mode**: Set a specific Instagram post URL
-- Configure Instagram Access Token and User ID for API access
-- See `INSTAGRAM_API_SETUP.md` for API setup instructions
+- Post displays on the homepage
+- To get a post URL: Go to Instagram post → Click three dots (⋯) → Copy Link

 ### 3. Events Calendar
 - Add new events with title, description, date, time, and day